 Step 11 – Egg Collection and Transfer Day

 Keep your abdomen nice and warm up to and before egg collection.
 Eat warm nourishing foods, like soups and porridge in the morning.
 Rest as much as you can and get to bed early.
 This really helps to keep the cortisol levels down.
+And yes there are some amazing meditations in the MindfulIVF app for this time in the cycle.

 After transfer, rest for a minimum of two to three days.
 Implantation take 2-3 days to complete so give your embryos every possible chance to implant.
 Don’t feel guilty about taking time off, everything will still be there in two weeks.